binomed/WebRemoteControlSpeaker/README.md

 ### Use it

-1. Start the server from your revealPresentation folder root with ```node plugin/sockets-notes/dist/server/server.js -r REVEAL_DIRECTORY_PATH``` (The REVEAL\_DIRECTORY\_PATH is corresponding to the relative path according to the curent directory where the reveal presentation with the plugin is present (A directory where plugin/sockets-notes is present)).
-If your reveal presentation is on the root of the server (I.E. the plugin directory is aside of the index.html) juste start the server with ```node plugin/sockets-notes/dist/server/server.js```
+1. Start the server from your Presentation folder root with ```node plugin/web-remote-control/dist/server/server.js -r DIRECTORY_PATH``` (The DIRECTORY\_PATH is corresponding to the relative path according to the curent directory where the reveal presentation with the plugin is present (A directory where plugin/sockets-notes is present)).
+If your reveal presentation is on the root of the server (I.E. the plugin directory is aside of the index.html) juste start the server with ```node plugin/web-remote-control/dist/server/server.js```
-2. Launch your reveal presentation on http://localhost:8080/{youRevealPresentation}.html
+2. Launch your presentation on http://localhost:8080/{youPresentation}.html
 2. Tap on your keyboard CRTL+Q
 3. Select the right network and click on it
 4. Scan the QrCode with your smartphone